 Why Is the Montreal Underground City So Confusing?

-Linking shopping malls, metro stations, train stations, apartments, condos, hotels, universities, office buildings and an amphitheatre, the underground city is a head-scratching albeit charming mess.
+Linking shopping malls, metro stations, train stations, apartments, condos, hotels, universities, office buildings and an amphitheatre, the underground city is a head-scratching albeit charming, even beautiful mess.
 Why?
 Its construction was devoid of a timeline, a master plan and concerted coordination.

 But there's even more to the story than a jumbled timeline.
 As writer Emily Haines explains, the underground city's inefficient, maze-like connections also reflect the fat ball of red tape various stakeholders had to untangle to get the project off, or in this case, under the ground:

 "... the early years of the underground city’s development were characterized by muddling negotiations without a central authority, haggled by fleets of lawyers representing the developers, prospective and existing tenants and the project’s architects and planners.